Build your civilisation through the mythological ages, battling enemy armies while maintaining favour with your god.

 If nothing happens after you click "Next" on the CD Key input screen, you may need this file.

-Download this file from dll-files and place it in C:\WINDOWS\SYSTEM32.
+Place the file in C:\WINDOWS\SYSTEM32.
 Add a new override (see below).

 Adding an Override